aki5/libstl/README.md

 ## Data types

 There are three basic data types: a _vertex_, a _triangle_ and a _half-edge_.
 All of them are unsigned integers, and each represents a _unique identifier_ for an object of the said type.
-That is, we define abstract identifiers for the types that are separate from algorithm specific details of what it _means_ to be a _vertex_, a _triangle_ or a _half-edge_.
+We intentionally define them as abstract identifiers for the types, to separate the algorithm specific details of what it _means_ to be a _vertex_, a _triangle_ or a _half-edge_, from the object itself.

-By convention, _unique identifiers_ start from 0 and run sequentially. ~0 is used as an _invalid identifier_ where needed.
-Each type has its own identifier space starting from 0.
-Functions don't typically return arrays of these identifiers, but instead return a value telling how many triangles were used.
+_Unique identifiers_ start from 0 and increase sequentially. ~0 (the binary complement of 0) is used as an _invalid identifier_ where necessary.
+Every type has its own identifier space starting from 0, and functions don't typically return an array of the identifiers themselves, but instead return how many vertices, triangles or edges there are.

 Vertex positions are stored as an array of floats, and a coordinate of a vertex can be accessed by indexing the position array with the _vertex_ itself.
 As a technical detail, the identifier may sometimes need to be scaled when accessing an array, like in the example below, where the coordinate array has 3 floats per vertex (x, y and z).